MihaiTGP/SudokuSolver/README.md

 ```
 ## Additional Notes
 1. Both files need to be in the same directory.
 2. If u want to solve the sudoku, just press the TAB key.
+If you want to delete a number from the grid just press SPACE or BACKSPACE
-4. This is version 1.2, it may be updated in the next few days or weeks or until I feel I'm done with it.
+4. This is version 1.3, it may be updated in the next few days or weeks or until I feel I'm done with it.

 ## Update Log:
 1.0 - Added the main files.
 (The user can still input letters and numbers even if it's not a valid position).